 By focusing on learning these words first, you can eliminate wasted time and increase the amount of information you understand very quickly.

 When learning your words, you’ll learn faster by using the very best study techniques, such as using spaced repetition software (SRS).

-For example, one of the best ways to learn vocabulary words is to use flashcards.
+For example, one of the best ways to do this is to use flashcards.
 Flashcards help you focus on individual words and allow you to test yourself, which helps you memorize new information.

 When you learn with flashcards, follow these tips to learn fast:

 - Try out electronic flashcards.
-Paper flashcards work just as well as they ever did, but electronic flashcard programs like Anki provide some great benefits.
-By using electronic flashcards, you can easily carry large stacks on your smartphone or tablet, and you can take advantage of flashcards that other people have created and made public.
-These programs also automatically change the order of cards and use spaced repetition to gradually increase the amount of time between repetitions of a flashcard.
-Both of these techniques help you learn faster and better.
+Paper flashcards work just as well as they ever did, but with digital flashcards, you can easily carry large stacks on your smartphone or tablet.
+You can also take advantage of flashcards that other people have created and made public.

 - Make sure to guess the meaning of a word before turning over the card.
 Flashcards work best when you use them to test your memory, so don’t be too quick to flip the cards over.
 Even if you don’t know a word, make a guess.

 - Learn the translations first, then learn to produce the new words.
-It’s easier to learn the translation of a foreign word than it is to learn to say the foreign word when you see its English equivalent.
 Start by looking at the side of the flashcard with a foreign word on it, and memorize what the English translation is.
 Later, turn the cards over and use them to practice producing the foreign words when you see their English equivalents.